federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 ## Overview

 In this mid-term assignment, I implement a 2D feature-tracking algorithm to monitor objects in an image sequence from the KITTI dataset, using OpenCV.
+As frames are gradually loaded into a data ring buffer, I use state-of-the-art techniques to detect keypoints, compute their descriptors (i.e., vector summaries of landmarks' characteristics), match features between consecutive stills (using Brute Force or FLANN-based matching), and finally assess the performance of each detector-descriptor combinations in terms of speed and accuracy.

 __Figure 1: Keypoint Detectors' Output__
 ![Detectors' Animated GIF](./img/mov2.gif)